 Consumer abuse continued to climb at the start of 2022

 Consumer abuse in its many forms saw an increase in a number of key verticals.
-False claims that an item arrived significantly not as described (SNAD) in electronics were up 177% year over year.
+False claims that an item arrived significantly not as described (SNAD) or chargeback item not as described in electronics were up 177% year over year.
 Claims that an items was not received, when it fact it was, climbed 54% in the Sporting Goods vertical while a measure of all forms of consumer abuse was up 61% in the electronics vertical.